Join a weekend of entertainment, activities and exhibits.

 Formed in 2010 and originally called The Hopeless, Dave Smith and Jon Deering formed the band simply to be able to keep playing music together.
 Soon after, new members joined the band and it had several featured guest artists.

-The group recorded their first EP Sinkin Boat in February 2015.
-Two months later, in April, they played their way into the hearts of the Jacksonville public, winning third place in the popular crowd funding festival One Spark as voted for by the people.
+The group recorded their first EP, "Sinkin Boat," in February 2015.
+Two months later, they played their way into the hearts of the Jacksonville public, winning third place in the popular crowd-funding festival One Spark as voted for by the people.

-These Florida-natives’ latest EP “Playin’ The Fields” has over 14,000 copies in circulation and has become a regular spin on Orlando’s 104.1 Real Radio “Sunday Morning Coming Down”.
+These Florida-natives’ latest EP, “Playin’ The Fields,” has over 14,000 copies in circulation and has become a regular spin on Orlando’s 104.1 Real Radio “Sunday Morning Coming Down.”
 Readers voted them 2018’s “Best Original Band” in Folio Weekly Magazine, Jacksonville’s most widely printed arts and entertainment publication.
 The publication proclaimed, “The Firewater Tent Revival Burns it up with primo bluegrass and a hot party vibe” and describes them as being “on a subliminal mission to return the music to its original function as pure entertainment.”

-"When it isn't fun to do any more it's over," is the perspective the band maintains.
+"When it isn't fun to do any more it's over" is the perspective the band maintains.

 Papaloko & Loray Mistik

 Loray Mistik performs true Vodou music.
-Traditional instruments like the kleroon, graj, fe iron, conch shell, cha cha, jon, hand bass, and the drums unify with the eclectic sounds of the guitar, bass and saxophone to create what they call “Vodou pop”.
+Traditional instruments like the kleroon, graj, fe iron, conch shell, cha cha, jon, hand bass and the drums unify with the eclectic sounds of the guitar, bass and saxophone to create what they call “Vodou pop.”
 Jude believes that many come to their performances for the spiritual aspect of the music.
-When Loray Mistik performs it is a much for themselves as is it for the audience.
-They feel the music first, they never just put on a show.
+When Loray Mistik performs, it is a much for themselves as is it for the audience.
+They feel the music first; they never just put on a show.

-Special Guest Artists
+Special Guest Artist

-Winter Haven native; Jim Stafford is a comedian, singer, songwriter, and entertainer extraordinaire.
-He wrote and recorded his first chart making song, “The Swamp Witch”, produced by his boyhood friend Kent LaVoie a.k.a Lobo in 1974.
-He followed with a gold single, “Spiders and Snakes”, which stayed on the American pop charts for 26 weeks.
-The hits just kept coming and included “My Girl Bill”, “Wildwood Weed”, and the wonderfully satirical “Cow Patti”, written for the Clint Eastwood movie, Any Which Way You Can, in which Jim appeared.
+Winter Haven native Jim Stafford is a comedian, singer, songwriter and entertainer extraordinaire.
+He wrote and recorded his first chart-making song, “The Swamp Witch,” produced by his boyhood friend Kent LaVoie - aka Lobo - in 1974.
+He followed with a gold single, “Spiders and Snakes,” which stayed on the American pop charts for 26 weeks.
+The hits just kept coming and included “My Girl Bill,” “Wildwood Weed” and the wonderfully satirical “Cow Patti,” written for the Clint Eastwood movie "Any Which Way You Can," in which Jim appeared.

-Jim launched his television career with The Jim Stafford Show on ABC in 1975.
-His numerous television appearances included music specials, variety shows, and talk shows.
-He co-hosted the popular prime-time show Those Amazing Animals with Burgess Meredith and Pricilla Presley.
-Jim also hosted 56 episodes of Nashville on the Road and made 26 appearances on the Tonight Show.
-In 1987 & 1988, Jim was a regular performer and head writer/producer for the Emmy-nominated Smothers Brothers Comedy Hour.
+Jim launched his television career with "The Jim Stafford Show" on ABC in 1975, and he co-hosted the popular prime-time show "Those Amazing Animals" with Burgess Meredith and Pricilla Presley.
+In 1987 and 1988, Jim was a regular performer and head writer/producer for the Emmy nominated "Smothers Brothers Comedy Hour."